gbroxey/blog/wip2.md

 ---
-title: "Nearly Disjoint Dilations: Some Finite Cases"
+title: "Nearly Disjoint Dilations: Some Finite Cases, and Counterexamples"
 ---

 > **Abstract.** Returning to density, we examine our main conjecture in the finite case.